 Exchange rate of the euro EUR to CUP according to elTOQUE: 635 CUP.

-The dollar is on the rise and unstoppable
+The dollar is on the rise and showing no signs of stopping

-The green bill thus chains an unprecedented bullish streak that places it just five pesos away from the psychological barrier of 600 CUP.
+The green bill thus links an unprecedented bullish streak that positions it just five pesos away from the psychological barrier of 600 CUP.

 This Monday, the dollar closed at 590 CUP, marking its fourth consecutive historical record.

-The dollar opened June at 585 early on Monday, 590 in the afternoon of the same day, and now it's at 595 CUP this Tuesday.
+The dollar opened June at 585 early Monday, 590 in the afternoon of the same day, and now it is at 595 CUP this Tuesday.

-With today's data, the greenback has risen by more than 60 pesos since the beginning of May.
+With today's figures, the greenback has risen by more than 60 pesos since the beginning of May.

 The euro stabilizes in the informal market

-The euro, for its part, had set its own historical record on Monday by reaching 647.5 CUP by mid-morning, before retreating to 645 CUP and now 635 CUP this Tuesday.
+The euro, for its part, had reached its own historic record on Monday, hitting 647.5 CUP by mid-morning, before dropping to 645 CUP and now to 635 CUP on Tuesday.

-In year-on-year terms, the euro has appreciated by 74% over the past 12 months.
+In year-on-year terms, the euro has appreciated by 74% in the last 12 months.

 Behind this currency spiral, there are profound structural factors.